Level of Study

 Forms of Assessment

-Supervised term paper in the form of a report on the experiment, with a length of about 3000-4000 words.
+Supervised term paper in the form of a report on the experiment, with a length of about 4000 words (not counting references, appendices etc).
 The report should be written in APA format or another internationally accepted format for experimental reports.

 Evaluation of the offered course will be carried out in accordance with the University of Bergen's quality assessment system.